 3. Schedule a lab test

 Once you have your prescription, you’re on your own to actually get tested.
-Check the list of labs to find the ones closest to you, and call them to ask about available appointments.
+Update Nov.
+7: DGS has removed the list of labs we linked to in the original article.
+So for now, you’re on your own to find the ones closest to you (see our options below), and call them to ask about available appointments.
 Keep in mind that you’re not supposed to use public transportation or taxis while in isolation, so you’ll either need to drive to the lab or walk, if you don’t have a car.

 This severely limited my options.
 There were four labs on the list within walking distance, and I only managed to get in touch with one on the phone.
 The first available slot was five days away.

 However, some places also allow you to schedule appointments directly online, like the network of Joaquim Chaves Saúde labs.
 One of these is located near Picoas in the city center, which meant I could reach it on foot.

 This lab was also fully booked for the next several days, but I kept checking until a slot opened up and then quickly reserved it.
 You’ll need to enter your personal information and upload the PDF version of your prescription, which you should have received by email.

 The seven other listed labs in Lisbon’s city center either require you to make an appointment by phone or submit a request online or by email.
 These include labs in the SYNLAB, Lumilabo, Affidea, Labocentro, and Laboratório Silva Tavares networks.

 The CUF network of private hospitals and Germano Sousa labs also offer COVID-19 tests, and their websites indicate that they accept SNS prescriptions — but they’re not included on the official list from the Direção-Geral da Saúde.